aihua/mattermost-developer-documentation/site/content/internal/infrastructure/kubernetes/kubernetes.md

       targetPort: https
 ```

-We also need to add in the deployment a volume to store the cache.
-Then add in the deployment manifest the following items
+You also need to add a volume in the deployment to store the cache.
+Then add the following items in the deployment manifest:

 ```YAML
 ...